-A quorum shall be defined as at least one representative from at least five of the seven member counties in the RPO.
-When a quorum is present, an affirmative vote of a majority of the representatives present is necessary for any action taken.
+A quorum shall be defined as at least one representative from at least two thirds of the member counties in the RTPO.
+An affirmative vote of a majority of the quorum is necessary for any action taken.

 F. MEMBERSHIP REPRESENTATION